bitwarden/contributing-docs/docs/getting-started/server/portal.md

 :::info Portal naming

-This documentation refers to the deployment of the `Admin` application in our `server` repository.
+This documentation refers to the deployment of the `Admin` project in our `server` repository.
 To disambiguate this application from others in the Bitwarden landscape, we refer to it as follows:

 - For **Cloud-Hosted** Instances (internal to Bitwarden) &rarr; **Bitwarden Portal**